- Edu Soler

 Differentiation value: laptop, urology

 A robotic endoluminal system, designed to let surgeons perform minimally invasive biopsies deep in the lung.
-FDA approved by Intuitive Surgical.website
+FDA approved by Intuitive Surgical.websites

 Thumbnail in vivo robot (MIVR)

 A single-port system to enhance laparoscopic procedures.
-FDA approved and marketed by TransEnterix in the USA and GIBL in China.website
+FDA approved and marketed by TransEnterix in the USA and GIBL in China.websites

 The Sensei X robotic catheter system is a cardiac catheter insertion.
-FDA approved by Hansen Medical Inc.website
+FDA approved by Hansen Medical Inc.websites

 FreeHand 1.2 is a robotic camera controller developed for minimally invasive surgery that enables the user to control the camera hands-free.
-FDA approved by FreeHand 2010 Ltd.website
+FDA approved by FreeHand 2010 Ltd.websites

 A hands-free robotic system that combines image-based planning and navigation with insertion and steering of various instruments to a desired target during percutaneous procedures.
-FDA and CE mark approved.website
+FDA and CE mark approved.websites

 A tele manipulated minimally invasive robotic surgery system.
-It has individual minimally invasive robot-assisted arms carrying an instrument that can be mounted to the bed rails at various locations.website
+It has individual minimally invasive robot-assisted arms carrying an instrument that can be mounted to the bed rails at various locations.websites

 A flexible steerable diagnostic catheter.
-It is a teleoperated Endoscopic robot Composed of a master and slave console with long-shafted instruments That run along standard colonoscope or endoscope.website
+It is a teleoperated Endoscopic robot Composed of a master and slave console with long-shafted instruments That run along standard colonoscope or endoscope.websites

 Invendoscopy E200 system